Divorce Program - ESSEX COUNTY

 Prior divorce experience is not required to volunteer for this program, although attorneys with family law experience are always welcome to volunteer with this program.
 VLJ has training materials on divorce in New Jersey that must be reviewed prior to volunteering.
 All new volunteers must commit to volunteering at least twice within 12 months.
 Each new volunteer will shadow an experienced volunteer at his/her first clinic.

 What do volunteers do at the clinic?

 Volunteers provide advice and prepare pleadings for clients who need help navigating the divorce process from filing to final judgment.
-Attorneys help clients prepare initial divorce complaints and supplemental pleadings, discuss options for serving the other party, draft answers to divorce complaints, and prepare default documents and final judgments of divorce.
+They help clients prepare initial divorce complaints and supplemental pleadings, discuss options for serving the other party, draft answers to divorce complaints, and prepare default documents and final judgments of divorce.
 Additionally, attorneys advise clients regarding the court process and timelines.
-A VLJ staff attorney attends every clinic and is available to answer volunteer questions.
+A VLJ staff attorney attends every clinic and is available to answer volunteers’ questions.
 The program is open to all financially eligible clients with divorce actions in Essex County.
-The Divorce Filing workshop is held on the 2nd Thursday of the month at the Family Court in downtown Newark.
+The Divorce Filing clinic is held on the 2nd Thursday of the month at the Family Court in downtown Newark.
 Volunteers should plan to be at the clinic from 2:00-5:00 pm.
-The Post Filing workshop is also held at the Family Court in Newark, but is held on the 1st Thursday of the month from 2:00-5:00 pm.
+The Post Filing clinic is also held at the Family Court in Newark, but on the 1st Thursday of the month from 2:00-5:00 pm.
 The court house is within walking distance of the Newark city subway and Newark Penn Station.
 There is also metered street parking and private lots available nearby.

 WHO CAN PARTICIPATE

-VLJ’s Divorce Program in Union County is currently open to volunteers from Merck and Foley Hoag.
-If you are an experienced family law attorney and would like to volunteer at our Divorce Clinics, we urge you to do so by completing the registration form.
+VLJ’s Divorce Program in Union County is currently open to volunteers from Merck and Foley Hoag LLP.
+If you are, however, an experienced family law attorney and would like to volunteer at our Union County Divorce Clinics, we urge you to do so by completing the registration form.